Leftover Panettone Recipe Ideas

 These have just a few ingredients and really are fudge-like in consistency and probably after all these years considered candy although the teacher said they were cookies.

-They are a chocolate lovers' delight and with the addition of fruits and nuts a whole other level of yumminess.
+They are a chocolate lovers' delight and with the addition of being in rolled into assorted nuts or other suggestions we have below make these a whole other level of yumminess.

 We have so many picky eaters in our home, so I roll them in sprinkles, nuts, and coconut and let them choose what they like.